freedomofpress/securedrop-protocol/docs/protocol.md

 #### 3.2.
 Setup and periodic replenishment of $n$ ephemeral key bundles <!-- Figure 3(a) as of b1e4d41 -->

-Following [enrollment](#31-journalist-initial-key-setup-), each journalist $J$ MUST generate and maintain a pool of $n$ ephemeral key bundles.
-The key bundles consist of an ephemeral APKE public key and an ephemeral PKE public key, which get signed by the journalist using their long-term signing key.
+Following [enrollment](#31-journalist-initial-key-setup-), each journalist $J$ MUST generate and maintain a pool of $n$ signed key bundles.
+Each key bundle consists of an ephemeral APKE public key and an ephemeral PKE public key.
+A signed key bundle is accompanied by a signature by the journalist's long-term signing key.

 The server verifies the signature, and stores these public keys and the corresponding signature.
 The journalist maintains the corresponding ephemeral private keys.